almaskhan1286/Socail-Media-App/docs/docs-forDeveloper/developer-docs.md

-**These files are fully structured 🚀 and follow the law of separation each and every functionality is separate reponsible only one functionality and also encapsulate the data and various methods into the class**
+**These files are fully structured 🚀 and adhere to the principle of separation of concerns.
+Each functionality is separated and responsible for only one aspect, while also encapsulating data and various methods within the class.**